-The Teays Valley Child Development Center, being a ministry of the Church at the Depot, provides care for its children in a Christian educational atmosphere.
+The Teays Valley Child Development Center, being a ministry of Bridge Church, provides care for its children in a Christian educational atmosphere.
 Thank you for considering this information.
 Your cooperation in helping us to carry out the above policies greatly aids our endeavor to maintain a workable quality Center and to provide the best possible care for your child.